 Conclusion

 When it comes to harnessing the power of BIM/CIM modeling for your projects, look no further than Harmony AT.
-With over two decades of experience serving clients worldwide, including in countries like Germany, Japan, and beyond, we have earned a reputation for excellence in this field.
+With over two decades of experience serving clients worldwide, including in countries like Germany, Japan, US, UK and beyond, we have earned a reputation for excellence in this field.

 Our seasoned team of BIM/CIM consultants employs cutting-edge software to craft precise and comprehensive models tailored to your project's unique needs.
 These digital models encompass intricate details of architectural, structural, MEP, and facade building components, complete with geometry and material estimations, among other essential data points.